Code-Institute-Submissions/milestone-project-cv/README.md

 *  Skills Page – will show all my strongest skills.
 * Contact Page – will be used for contact form.

+****
 ### Home Page <br>
 &nbsp;&nbsp;The first page, home page I will dedicate as a short introduction about myself along with a picture.
 Like most good brands on the market it has its slogan which helps to sell, attract customers, so I have to sell myself with a short paragraph about who I am and what I do for a living. <br>
 &nbsp;&nbsp;Home Page’s header and footer, I am going to use for all other pages, so it will be created as a barebone for the entire website, only the content of the home page will be changed.
 In programming reusability is very important, because of simplicity to test and coding in general.
+****
 ### Wireframes for each of the page on the site
 * [Home](https://wireframe.cc/pro/pp/0801205c0338940)
  Home page will be created as a bearbone for the entire wesite only its content will be changed in each of the pages
 * [Resume](https://wireframe.cc/pro/pp/81eb5d3d3338950)
 * [Projects]()
 * [Skills](https://wireframe.cc/pro/pp/836bbaef8341165)
 * [Contacts]()

+****
+## Features Left to Implement
+&nbsp;&nbsp; Another future idea would be to add an extra tab in the navigation bar for my blog page.
+Where I could post my thoughts, publish my pictures or hobbies.
+ That page would have to have a sing in link for myself to edit it and the page itself would display content.

+****
 ## Testing
 ### Home Page testing.
 &nbsp;&nbsp;CSS, HTML codes I had tested using “validator.W3.org”.
 During the test I found only one warning in HTML, it recommended to use the h1 heading in article.
 CSS styling, I have passed with out of errors or warnings.